Where To Buy Cigars? Best Online Cigar Stores & More

-Knowing where to buy your cigars is a tricking endeavour.
-It often takes a fair bit of research, time and effort.
-Whilst you can buy a cigar at a lounge or preferred golf course, you can also buy them online.
+Knowing where to buy your cigars is a tricking endeavor.
+It often takes a fair bit of research, time, and effort.
+While you can buy a cigar at a lounge or preferred golf course, you can also buy them online.

 In this guide, we look at the different places that you can buy cigars.
 We’ll share with you our thoughts and opinions when purchasing from these places with regards to convenience, quality and value for money.

 With a few exceptions, it’s better to view the varieties of places that sell cigars according to your immediate needs rather than the best or worst.

 For instance, while the internet can offer good deals on bulk orders, lounges are a relaxing environment and shops host personal guidance and advice.
 Meanwhile, some places are better for buying the cigars to take home whilst others are ideal for smoking on the premises.

 However, smoking in a formal public setting requires that you may need to observe some protocol or etiquette.
 Meanwhile, smoking at home can be much more easygoing.

 The convenience of shopping from one’s own home and the ability to effortlessly compare prices across various websites are inherent benefits of buying cigars online.
 This is precisely why buying from online cigar retailers becomes especially appealing as you become familiar with your preferred cigars and particular flavor profiles.

 Nonetheless, for those who are just starting their endeavor into cigars, knowing what to buy or who to buy from online can be challenging.
 For this reason, we recommend buying a few cigars from a brick-and-mortar (“B&M”) cigar store before shopping online.

 Once you’ve gained some insight and are ready to invest in a whole box, you can always resort to online sellers.